selsamman/proxily-doc/docs/Features/async.md

 sidebar_position: 3
 ---
 ## Promises
-Since actions are just normal member functions they can be asynchronous:
+Since actions are just member functions they can be asynchronous:
 ```typescript
 class CounterState {
   value = 0;